HL7/fhir-subscription-backport-ig/input/pagecontent/notifications.md

 In both Use Cases described above, there are two pieces of information a subscriber needs in order to successfully use the provided queries: the URL for the query and coded information describing the query.

-In this guide, the query and coded information are paired together as a `string` and a `Coding` respectively.
-There are two places that need to contain this data: the topic definition and the notification itself.
+In this guide, the query and a coded description of the data provided by the query are paired together as a `string` and a `Coding` respectively.
+For example, you may have a coded description of the query of `patient-problem-list`, and an associated query of `/Condition?patient=<patient ID>&category=http://terminology.hl7.org/CodeSystem/condition-category|problem-list-item`.

+The topic definition MAY contain the coded description of the queries and/or the query string itself, while the notification will contain both the coded description and the query string.
+In cases where the query string does not depend on parameters determined at run time, it SHOULD be included in the topic definition.

 ##### FHIR R4